Grayland Beach State Park

 Do you remember the last time you went to the ocean?
 Has it been too long?
 What are you waiting for?

-Grayland Beach State Park is a 412-acre, year-round, marine camping park with 7,449 feet of spectacular ocean frontage, just south of the Town of Grayland.
-The park attracts kite flyers, observers, and people wanting a day at the beach.
-The park offers 55 full-hookup campsites, 16 yurts, four standard sites and four primitive tent sites within walking distance of the ocean.
+Grayland Beach State Park is a 581-acre, year-round, marine camping park with 7,449 feet of spectacular ocean frontage, just south of the town of Grayland.
+The park attracts kite flyers, observers and people wanting a day at the beach.
+The park offers campsites and yurts within walking distance of the ocean.

 The park has 55 full-hookup sites (two are ADA sites), 38 partial-hookup sites (two are ADA sites), 16 yurts (10 are ADA accessible), four standard sites (one is an ADA site), four primitive sites, four restroom, and eight showers.
 There are camping loops with large, paved driveways that will accommodate larger RVs.
 Maximum site length is 60-feet (limited availability).
 There is a trailer dump station.There is a maximum of one extra paid vehicle allowed per site, with the extra vehicle fee paid upon arrival.
 Please keep vehicles on the asphalt at all times.

-The16 yurts (10 are ADA accessible) are 16-feet in diameter by 10-feet high and are furnished with bunk beds that sleep three, a queen-size futon, interior light, small end table, and heater.
+The 16 yurts (10 are ADA accessible) are 16-feet in diameter by 10-feet high and are furnished with bunk beds that sleep three, a queen-size futon, interior light, small end table, and heater.
 Outside is a picnic table, fire grill, electric outlet, and a deck.
 Bathrooms and showers are nearby.
 All yurts are heated, but visitors should take along blankets and warm clothing as evenings can be cool.
-Pets are allowed in yurts 25, 28, 79 and 87 with a $15 (plus tax) pet fee per night.
+Pets are allowed in all yurts ($15 pet fee per night applies) except 25, 80, 120, 119.
 For more information, visit our cabins and yurts page.